Silver Falls waterfall in the Entiat Valley

 Why Go

-One of the most demanding and rewarding hikes in the Entiat area — a challenging ridge traverse with Cascade peaks stretching in every direction and an outstanding larch display in fall.
-At 11.8 miles one way with significant elevation gain, Devil's Backbone is best treated as an overnight or shuttle hike.
+One of the most demanding and rewarding hikes in the backcountry above Lake Chelan, with a challenging ridge traverse and sweeping views of the lake and surrounding peaks.
+An outstanding larch display adds color in fall.
+At 11.8 miles one way with significant elevation gain, best treated as an overnight or shuttle hike.
 The views from the ridgeline are exceptional.

 Statistics